GULibrarySandbox/intro-text-mining-analysis-old/content/6-analyse.md

 -
 - .{% endcapture %} {% include card.md header="Activity " text=text %}

+For this activity take a look at the example DH project,  think about the process taken to get from the original resources to the final analyzed product.
+If possible, see if you can identify the tools and coding packages used to undertake the project.

 {% include button.md text="See the steps taken in this video" link="https://vimeo.com/....." color="info" %}

 -----